NREL/boptest-service/README.md

 # Running the developer Test Suite

 Testing is based on the BOPTEST [test suite](https://github.com/NREL/boptest-service/tree/develop/boptest/testing) with small adaptations to conform to the BOPTEST-Service API.
 Follow the [README](https://github.com/NREL/boptest-service/blob/develop/boptest/testing/README.md) for more information.

+# Project Management

+Development is tracked by three branches within the project repository.

+* `develop` maintains the latest stable version of the project.
+* `main` tracks the latest release version and corresponds to the current production deployment on https://api.boptest.net.
+A tag is also created for each release version.
+* `experimental` is for versions of the project under evaluation and corresponds to a deployment on the "dev" cluster at https://api.dev.boptest.net.